ArjunGupte44/EEDC/README.md

 # EEDC — Energy Efficiency for Data Centers
+Optimizing energy and memory efficiency for software engineering

 Call main.py in terminal followed by your openAI api key.

 To use webquery download mongodb compass create a database named numbers